Head of the South

 There will be no refunds for scratched entries at any time.

-Late Registration begins Sunday November 3rd at 12am.
-All entry fees will be an additional 50% above the normal amount.
+Late Registration begins Thursday, November 2nd at 12am.
+All late entry fees will be as listed.

 Only those not making weight Friday night may change events; those not making weight on Saturday morning will be scratched.